 - Ages quickly than most guitars

 The Dean Evo has all the basic features on point.
 If you are a beginner who is looking for a good guitar to practice long hours with, this guitar model should be on your list.
-Although it is also one of the more expensive short-scale bass guitar options on this list, the quality and craftsmanship required to built the guitar is worth it.
+Although it is also one of the more expensive short-scale bass guitar options on this list, the quality and craftsmanship required to build the guitar are worth it.

 - Comfortable and easy to play with